 Tiny Home Setup Made Simple

-A step-by-step guide to preparing your property, utilities, and site for a Park Model RV Tiny Home
+How to Prepare Your Property for a Park Model RV Tiny Home

-A poured concrete pad provides a very stable, long-term surface and is often used when access and site conditions allow.
+• Concrete pad - A poured concrete pad provides a very stable long-term surface and is a good option when site conditions allow.

-After delivery, the home will be set and leveled using an approved method such as block setting on concrete blocks or pier setting on metal piers.
+After delivery, the home will be set and leveled using block setting on concrete blocks or pier setting on metal piers.
+This is done by specialists and is something we can help schedule when you order your home.

-Proper setting and leveling is critical because it directly affect how the home feels, how systems function, and how the structure holds up over time.
-A home that is not properly supported can experience door and window alignment issues, floor flex, unnecessary stress on the frame, and increased need for re-leveling later.
+Proper setting and leveling directly affects how the home feels, how systems function, and how the structure holds up over time.
+A home that is not properly supported can experience door and window alignment issues, floor flex, frame stress, and the need for early re-leveling.

 • Supporting the frame at designated load points

-• Removing transport stress from the chassis once it is placed
+• Removing transport stress from the chassis once placed

 • Creating a stable base that resists settling over time